Kiyoshika/kdtree/README.md

 * CPU MHz: 2686.254
 * RAM: 4GB

+Compiler Options:
+* Compiler: gcc
+* Optimization: -O2

+kdtree Parameters:
+* Neighbors: K = 10
+* Leaf Size: 2 * K (20)

-**Test:** 100,000 random points with 100 dimensions searching for K = 20 neighbors.
+**Test:** 100,000 random points with 100 dimensions searching for K = 10 neighbors.

-**Time:** approx 10 seconds to build the tree and approx 2 seconds to find neighbors.
+**Results:** (measured with `clock_t`)
+* Tree build time: 8792ms (8.8s)
+* Searching 10 Neighbors for 1 Random Point: under 0 ms (under 0s)
+* Searching 10 Neighbors for 10 Random Points: 2ms (0.002s)
+* Searching 10 neighbors for 100 random points: 13 ms (0.013s)
+* Searching 10 neighbors for 1000 random points: 124ms (0.124s)

+# Warnings
+For some small leaf sizes (under 10), I have seen some instances of not 100% obtaining the nearest neighbors (1-2 points could be slightly off).
+For small- to mid-sized data sets you can use `2 * K` and for larger data sets maybe bump it to 25-100+.
+This needs some more research/testing.

 # Building from Source
 This library depends my other library [CMatrix](https://github.com/Kiyoshika/CMatrix).